Filip0221/Filip0221/README.md

 - 👋 Hi, I’m Filip
-- 👀 I’m interested in I am interested in sport, I play rugby for 10 years, I love motorcycles and fishing.
+- 👀 I’m interested in sport, I play rugby for 10 years, I love motorcycles and fishing.
 But I like to spend my holidays on a snowboat or sailing a yacht in Polish Mazury
 - 📱 I can create IOS applications in Swift.
 - 🌱 I’m currently learning C++, Python and html.
 - 💞️ I’m looking to collaborate on creating an application